Long Gone Day - Part One

-“You don’t even know this guy,” Maseo scolded, but his voice was gentle at the same time.
+“You don’t even know this guy,” Maseo scolded, but his voice was softer than before.
 “I’m not sure why you even requested this.
 He’s a complete stranger.”

 “He’s rare, Maseo,” she said, trying to elaborate.
 “I am not sure how to explain it to someone like you, but I will try.
 His heart dances like a twinkling star.
 It pulses like the energy our music makes.
 He is like a sparkling gemstone that…”

 “Enough, I get it,” Maseo chuckled, raising his hand to make her stop.
 “You like him a lot.
 Although I don’t know how much he’s going to twinkle for you now that he’s died.